Nornir Service CFG Task¤

 NORFAB Nornir CFG Shell Reference¤

-NorFab shell supports these command options for Nornir cfg
+NorFab shell supports these command options for Nornir cfg task:

-nf#man tree nornir.cfg
+nf# man tree nornir.cfg

 root